Federal Bank Robbery Lawyer Chicago

 Common related charges include:

-A §924(c) firearm charge carries mandatory consecutive prison sentences that can add years or decades to a sentence.
+A §924(c) firearm charge alone can add mandatory consecutive prison time to a sentence.

 Consequences of a Federal Bank Robbery Conviction